Develop5/Practices/Java/playwrightJava/pwjmavenpom/MyNotes.md

   - [ ] URL
   - [ ] Visibility of the list.
 Link text and other texts for each
   - [ ] Correct link for each page
-  - [ ] "Fork me..." visible and in green
+  - [ ] "Fork me..." visible and in green.
+And properly linked
   - [ ] "Powered by"
 - From Heroky main page, test navigation to each of child pages
   - [ ] New URL for each